timroster/multi-tenancy-documentation/documentation/thomas/externalization-of-variables-in-frontend-microservices.md

     - Discoveryendpoint
     - Client ID

-* We need the connect to the backend
+* We need to connect to the backend
     - URLs to the backend

 * We need to configure the frontend name and basic navigation